-- a. comment and give advice on programme content, balance and structure; - b. review and evaluate examinations and other forms of assessment and assessment practices (including assessment of work-based learning, where relevant), particularly in relation to any work which contributes to progression decisions or to the final award; - c. assist in the ongoing calibration of academic standards through the review and evaluation of the outcomes of the assessment process; - d. be a member of, and attend, Boards of Examiners, where their signature is required to support the Board's recommendations for awards and recommendations of failure to progress, and ensure fairness and consistency in the decision-making process; - e. submit a written report on an annual basis to the Vice-Chancellor including commentary and judgments on the validity, reliability and integrity of the assessment process and the standards of student attainment.
+- practices (including assessment of work-based learning, where relevant), particularly in relation to any work which contributes to progression decisions or to the final award; - e. be a member of, and attend, Boards of Examiners, where their signature is required to support the Board's recommendations for awards and recommendations of failure to progress, and ensure fairness and consistency in the decision-making process; - f. submit a written report on an annual basis to the VC including commentary and judgments on the validity, reliability and integrity of the assessment process and the standards of student attainment.